Published 2025

 Modeling workforce attrition

 PAs can leave the PA workforce of their current specialty permanently by changing careers.
 Each year, PAs under age 50 have a low chance of being removed from the workforce based on observed career change using the Current Population Survey (CPS) Annual Social and Economic Supplement survey data.
-This simulates PAs leaving the PA profession entirely, and not PAs changing specialty, which is much more common.
-While these PAs may join other health care occupations, we assume that they are captured in the new graduate data for that occupation.
+This simulates PAs leaving the PA profession entirely, and not PAs changing specialty.
+While these PAs may join other health care occupations, it is assumed that they are captured in the new graduate data for that occupation.

-HWSM simulates provider attrition probabilities based on the provider’s age, sex, and occupation.
+The HWSM simulates provider attrition probabilities based on the provider’s age, sex, and occupation.
+This is done using the methods described in the Chapter II section “Estimating Worker Attrition” with specifics unique to PAs described below.
 Exhibit VII-3 summarizes the cumulative probability that male and female PAs will be active in the workforce after age 50.
-Attrition probabilities for PAs are based on responses to the question in AAPA’s 2023 National Survey of PAs asking if the PA plans to retire in the next three years.
+Attrition probabilities for PAs are based on responses to the question in AAPA’s 2024 National Survey of PAs asking if the PA plans to retire in the next three years.
 The retirement age distribution of PAs from age 50 to 74 is based on the answers to this question.
-We assume that all PAs will have retired by age 75.
-Comparison of results from the 2023 survey to the prior (2015) survey show a substantial shift in PA retirement expectations.
-Prior data suggested that many PAs would start to retire around age 65.
-The updated retirement probabilities suggest that many PAs are leaving the workforce prior to age 65.
-The sample of PAs in many specialties in this survey is insufficient to obtain reliable estimates of retirement intention by age, so the retirement patterns used for modeling are based on all PAs—with separate patterns for male and female PAs.
+It is assumed that all PAs will have retired by age 75.

 Modeling hours worked

 Physician assistant hours worked in professional activities differ systematically by provider age and sex.
 The changing demographics of the PA workforce has implications for future FTE supply.
-We modeled hours worked patterns using Ordinary Least Squares regression with self-reported total weekly hours worked as the dependent variable.
-The explanatory variables were age group, sex, and age group by sex interaction.
+Hours worked patterns are modeled using Ordinary Least Squares regression with self-reported total weekly hours worked as the dependent variable.
+The explanatory variables are age group, sex, and age group by sex interaction.

-AAPA’s 2023 Salary Survey (n=4,209) collected data on hours worked per week for the primary employer.
-Using these survey responses, we created hours worked patterns by specialty category for each of the four broad specialty categories (primary care, medical specialties, surgery, and other specialties) as the number of responses is insufficient to create hours worked patterns for each of the 35 PA specialties in the model.
-Average hours worked per week were 42.96.
-PAs worked similar hours in the Midwest, South, and West.
-They worked about 1.9 fewer hours in the Northeast (though not statistically significant).
+AAPA’s 2024 Salary Survey (n=7,859) collected data on hours worked per week for the primary employer.
+Using these survey responses, hours worked patterns were created by specialty category for each of the four broad specialty categories (primary care, medical specialties, surgery, and other specialties) as the number of responses is insufficient to create hours worked patterns for each of the 35 PA specialties in the model.
+Average hours worked per week are 41.54.
+PAs work similar hours in the Midwest, South, and West.
 There is no statistically significant difference in hours worked by PAs in metropolitan versus nonmetropolitan areas.

-PA hours worked remain relatively steady through age 65, at which time average hours declined for those PAs remaining in the workforce.
+PA hours worked remain relatively steady through age 65, at which time average hours decline for those PAs remaining in the workforce.
 Hours are lower for female PAs compared to male PAs.
-Defining a full time equivalent (FTE) as 40 hours per week, total FTE PA supply in 2022 is approximately 7% higher than total active supply.
+Defining a full time equivalent (FTE) as 40 hours per week, total FTE PA supply in 2023 is approximately 7% higher than total active supply.

 Modeling state-level supply and migration